connexcs/docs/docs/setup/config/templates.md

 # Templates
-Setup :material-menu-right: Config :material-menu-right: Templates
+**Setup :material-menu-right: Config :material-menu-right: Templates**

 Create your own **Templates** to customise the content displayed on outbound emails/SMS, the Customer Portal, and WebPhone.
-ConnexCS **Templates** use a mustash-compatible template language [Handlebars](https://handlebarsjs.com/guide/).
+ConnexCS **Templates** use the mustash-compatible template language [Handlebars](https://handlebarsjs.com/guide/).

 !!! note "Template Syntax"
     It is important to follow the template syntax, fields such as `{email}` or `{account_name}` need to be entered exactly otherwise they won't be replaced correctly when the template is rendered.